deepsworld/Yolo5Optimized/README.md

 `Speed:` `1.3/52.4/53.7` ms inference/NMS/total per `640x640` image at `batch-size 2`

 ## Notes
+- It will take ~5-6 mins to build fp16 engine on Jetson Nano
 - Consider disabling GUI to free up some extra memory
 - Run in 10W power mode with `sudo nvpmodel -m 0` or `make max_power`
 - The validation script can be used to validate over some other test set with minor changes if needed.